-It seems like ever since Kim Kardashian televised her doctor visits to test her fertility, single women (or those just not looking to start a family – yet) have been wondering if they, too, can get their fertility tested.
-Can they?
+It seems like ever since Kim Kardashian televised her doctor visits to test her eggs, single women (or those just not looking to start a family – yet) have been wondering if they, too, can get their fertility tested.

-Yes, any woman can have her fertility status assessed at any time.
+Women can have their fertility status assessed at any time.
 There are excellent new tests that allow you to check your ovarian reserve — meaning how many eggs you have left.
 It gives you a pretty accurate idea of where you stand compared to other women in your age group.
 There are ultrasounds that look to see how useful the ovaries and uterus are, and blood panels that check different hormones – all telling a great deal about your fertility.

 However, we have one really amazing test called the AMH, or anti-mullerian hormone, a hormone that’s released from the tiny eggs a woman still has in her body.
 As the level goes down, your egg reserve goes down.
 You can do it any day of the month, and it’s very good for giving you an idea of your reserve.
 The AMH may be the best test (most accurate and convenient) currently available to check a woman’s egg supply or ovarian reserve.